 “God is the source not only of order but also novelty.” – John Haught, God after Darwin (Boulder: Westview, 2000) p.
 182

-The Book of Genesis tells the story of how Esau met his twin Jacob (Israel) after twenty years, apparently forgives him for cheating him out of his inheritance from Isaac, and then goes down to Seir, where Jacob agrees to meet him … eventually.
+The Book of Genesis tells the story of how Esau reunites with his twin Jacob (Israel) after twenty years.
+Esau apparently forgives Jacob for cheating him out of his inheritance from Isaac.
+He then goes down to Seir, where Jacob sort of agrees to meet him … eventually.

 Jacob’s in no rush to get there.
-He doesn’t trust Esau, and in any case, he and his expanding tribe have several adventures that delay them, including the rape of his daughter, annihilating a city, and burying his beloved wife Rachel.
+He doesn’t trust Esau, and in any case, he and his expanding tribe have several adventures that delay them.
+His daughter Dinah is raped by the Prince of Schechem, his sons annihilate the city in revenge, and Jacob buries his beloved wife Rachel.